 - An administrative support position

-Detectives are assigned to the Task Force for two to five years before rotating back to their contributing agency.
-They receive eighty hours of basic drug investigation training from the federal Drug Enforcement Administration, in cooperation with the Rocky Mountain High Intensity Drug Trafficking Area Agency.
-They also attend a forty-hour class in Clandestine Lab Response and Investigation, as well as on-going in-service training which includes:
+Detectives are assigned to the Task Force for three to five years before rotating back to their contributing agency.
+They receive numerous hours of drug investigation training and other trainings for the multiple skill sets needed for these types of investigations.
+They also attend a forty-hour certification class in Clandestine Lab Response and Investigation hosted by the Rocky Mountain High Intensity Drug Trafficking Area (RMHIDTA), as well as on-going in-service training which includes:

 - Case law review